-At a time of uncertainty, your relative or friend may need to feel in control of their life, so wherever possible they should be involved in making decisions about their care.
+At a time of uncertainty, your relative or friend may need to feel in control of their life.
+So wherever possible, they should be involved in making decisions about their care.

 Talking about what support you can provide will help you identify what’s needed.
 This may include being someone to listen, someone to share thoughts and feelings with, or someone to provide practical help such as driving, shopping or housework.

 It may be that you don’t feel able to provide the type of support they need.
-But you can help to find that care from a variety of organisations|.
+There are a range of support organisations here to help you.

 It’s also important to look after your own health and well-being, and to recognise what you can and can’t do yourself.

-You can read other carers' tips in our booklet Hello, and how are you?
-[PDF, 914 kb]| - a guide written by carers, for carers.
+We have a booklet called Hello, and how are you?
+It’s a guide written by carers, for carers.
 You can order a copy from be.Macmillan.